Annual Garden Calendar

 A switch to warmer weather can mean remembering to water becomes more important as young seedlings with smaller root systems can wilt.
 Try to water first thing in the morning if you can, this way your plants will benefit from a drink before the heat of the day sets in, and the water won’t sit on their leaves as it does with an evening watering.

 Covers to protect any seedlings are a real help as your new plantings can become prey to a selection of hungry birds and insects.
 These can be as simple as your used plastic milk bottles with the tops cut off.

 With lots of sun and watering you might find that weed growth increases too, so a quick weed often can save you time in the long run.

 Feed your growing plants such as your tomatoes with blood and bone, and seaweed tonic.
 Seaweed tonic can be added to the base of the plants, or sprayed onto the leaves.

 Remember to mound your potato plants to protect your growing potatoes from the sun, and encourage a larger crop.

 Here’s where the fun really starts!
 Broad beans and fresh peas as well as perhaps an early zucchini or two can change the look and flavour of your vege dishes from now on.

 New potatoes are coming on as winter-sown spuds start to reach their productive phase.
 Parsnips will be ready if you planted these, as will florence fennel.

-We're still enjoy broccoli, cabbage, cauliflower, kale and kohlrabi in November too.
-If you're lucky your first few strawberries will be ripening; a yummy sweet treat this time of year.
+We're still enjoy broccoli, cabbage, cauliflower, kale kohlrabi and lettuce in November too.
+If you're lucky your first few strawberries will be ripening; a yummy sweet treat.